RubixML/ML/README.md

 ```

 ### Model Selection
-Model selection is the task of selecting a version of a model with a hyperparameter combination that maximizes performance on a specific validation metric.
+Model selection is the task of selecting a version of a model with a hyper-parameter combination that maximizes performance on a specific validation metric.
 Rubix provides the *Grid Search* meta-Estimator that performs an exhaustive search over all combinations of parameters given as possible arguments.

 ### Grid Search
-Grid Search is an algorithm that optimizes hyperparameter selection.
+Grid Search is an algorithm that optimizes hyper-parameter selection.
 From the user's perspective, the process of training and predicting is the same, however, under the hood, Grid Search trains one [Estimator](#estimators) per combination of parameters and predictions are made using the best Estimator.
 You can access the scores for each parameter combination by calling the `results()` method on the trained Grid Search meta-Estimator or you can get the best parameters by calling `best()`.

 You can chose which parameters to search manually or you can generate parameters  to be used with Grid Search using the [Params](#params) helper.